basho/basho_docs/source/languages/en/riak/quickstart.md

 RiakClient client = new RiakClient(cluster);
 ```

-Before you can use the `client` object to make calls to Riak, however, you must start your `cluster` object:
+Before you can use the `client` object to make calls to Riak, however, you must start your cluster:

 ```java
 cluster.start();